Themes tend to evolve with the story as the writing moves forward.

 ARE YOU COMPELLED?

-Armed with this fresh insight you can judge your proposed ideas, or projects to help you determine whether or not you are likely bring a particular project to completion.
+Armed with this fresh insight you can judge your ideas to help you determine whether or not you are likely to bring to a particular project to completion.

 TRY DIFFERENT THEMES.

-Perhaps having thought about this and done the above exercise you might learn that you need to find another story with a different theme.
+Perhaps having thought about this and completed the above exercise you might learn that you need to find another story with a different theme.

 It also makes it a lot more fun for you and your readers.

-Best of luck with choosing your theme and your future writing.
+Best of luck with choosing your theme and all your future writing.

 P.S.
 All the information, exercises and tips on this site are free to you and that liking, sharing or commenting help to support this site.